canonical/opensearch-operator/docs/tutorial/5-manage-passwords.md

 ---
 myst:
   html_meta:
-    description: "Learn how to retrieve and rotate admin passwords in Charmed OpenSearch for enhanced security and credential management."
+    description: Learn how to retrieve and rotate admin passwords in Charmed OpenSearch for enhanced security and credential management.
 ---

 <!-- test:spread